protocol/w3dt-sudo/projects/filjs-audit/README.md

 ##### Recommendations

-- Adding an architecture diagram and an explanation of how the parts fit together would go along way to making wallet an educational resource.
+* ***(POSSIBLE PROJECT)*** Adding an architecture diagram and an explanation of how the parts fit together would go along way to making wallet an educational resource for web3 app developers.

 #### https://github.com/glifio/modules/tree/primary/packages